russmckendrick/blog/content/posts/2024-04-01-saving-money-with-azure-logic-apps/index.md

 ```

-In our first run, this final task's output was **False**, so the virtual machines were deallocated as you can see from the results below:
+In our first run, this final task's output was **False**, so the virtual machines were deallocated, as you can see from the results below:

 {{< img src="images/working-through-the-logic-app/vm-2of2results.png" alt="The full machine workflow" >}}

-Let's now see what the approach for an Application Gateway looks like.
+Let's now see what the approach for an Azure Application Gateway looks like.

-# Targeting Application Gateway
+# Targeting Azure Application Gateways
 As already mentioned, there is no way to stop an Application Gateway in the Azure portal; you need to use the Azure CLI or Powershell - both of which call the Azure REST API - so how can we do the same with an Azure Logic App?

 ## Deploying the Logic App and supporting resources